hhd-dev/hhd/readme.md

 comes pre-installed with the latest version and all required kernel fixes for supported devices, see [here](#bazzite).

+> [!WARNING]
+> There is a bug that breaks how Dualsense controllers are parsed in Steam in various
+> distros, which causes Gyro, LEDs, and paddles to not be detected in Steam,
+> and the Dualsense Edge mapping being very wrong.
+> ChimeraOS 45, and certain versions of Nobara 38, and 39 also have this issue.
+> It is being investigated.

 > To ensure the gyro of the Legion Go with AMD SFH runs smoothly,
 > a udev rule is included that disables the use of the accelerometer by the
 > system (e.g., iio-sensor-proxy).
-> This limitation will be lifted in the future, if a new driver is written for
-> amd-sfh.
->
-> If you want display auto rotation to work, use the local steps and
+> If you want display auto rotation to work, see manual local steps.
-> modify the `83-hhd.rules` file
-> to remove the iio udev rule.
-However, the gyro will not work properly.

 ### Automatic Local Install
-You can use the following bash scripts to install and uninstall Handheld Daemon (experimental).
+You can use the following bash scripts to install and uninstall Handheld Daemon.
 Then, update from Decky or the UI.
 These steps do not work on Bazzite, see [here](#bazzite).